ccrsxx/twitter-clone/README.md

 - Realtime update like, retweet, and user profile
 - Realtime trending data from Twitter API
 - User can edit their profile
-- Responsive design for mobile, table, and desktop
+- Responsive design for mobile, tablet, and desktop
 - Users can customize site color scheme and color background
 - All images uploads stored on Firebase Cloud Storage